RobertHeim/spring-data-suspend-delete/README.md

 Note that the delete is not executed.

-Then add `suspend` to the delete method in the repository, restart the backend and do:
+Then add `suspend` to the delete method in the repository, restart the application and do:
 ```
 GET localhost:8080/x/delete // => "ok"
 GET localhost:8080          // => []